 The United States is Canada's largest trading partner and developments in economic policy and U.S. market conditions have a significant impact on the Canadian economy.
-The economic and financial integration of the United States, Canada, and Mexico through the North American Free Trade Agreement (NAFTA) may make the Canadian economy and securities market more sensitive to North American trade patterns.
-Any disruption in the continued operation of NAFTA, or its recently negotiated successor - the United States-Mexico-Canada Agreement - may have a significant and adverse impact on Canada's economic outlook and the value of a fund's investments in Canada.
+The economic and financial integration of the United States, Canada, and Mexico through the United States-Mexico-Canada Agreement (USMCA) (which replaced the North American Free Trade Agreement effective July 1, 2020) may make the Canadian economy and securities market more sensitive to North American trade patterns.
+Any disruption in the continued operation of USMCA may have a significant and adverse impact on Canada's economic outlook and the value of a fund's investments in Canada.